millsapjohn/WREUtilities/README.md

 Arguments: (source file) (destination file)

 ## linesnap.py
-Takes a collection of disconnected line segments and joins them.
+Takes a collection of disconnected line segments and creates new segments to fill the gaps.
 No vertices are moved; rather a new segment is added between endpoints.
 Searches by location rather than index, and dynamically updates as it goes.
 This should make joining less error-prone than methods currently available in GRASS, QGIS, etc.